psf/pyperf/doc/run_benchmark.rst

     * the shortest raw value only took 451 ns

     Try to rerun the benchmark with more runs, values and/or loops.
-    Run 'python3 -m perf system tune' command to reduce the system jitter.
+    Run 'python3 -m pyperf system tune' command to reduce the system jitter.
-    Use perf stats, perf dump and perf hist to analyze results.
+    Use pyperf stats, pyperf dump and pyperf hist to analyze results.
     Use --quiet option to hide these warnings.

     Mean +- std dev: 56.8 ns +- 10.8 ns